 The Culture of Hinduism in the Himalayas

-The Himalayas, as regarded by the Hindus, is the father of the goddess Parvati and the river Ganga (or the Ganges).
+The Himalayas, as regarded by the Hindus, are the father of the goddess Parvati and the river Ganga (or the Ganges).
 The temples of Pashupatinath and Muktinath are two places for the Hindu pilgrimage in the Himalayan region.
 These places are also often referred to as Saligrama, which are sacred black rocks.

 The Culture of Buddhism in the Himalayas

-The Himalayas also has a great historical significance for Buddhists.
+The Himalayas also have a great historical significance for Buddhists.
 Paro Taktsang has a special place in the history of Bhutanese Buddhism.
 This place is regarded as the one where Buddhism started in Bhutan.